 Due to health concerns related to the COVID-19 virus, the conservation district office must remain locked at all times.
-If you need a cost share application, please call our office.
-We can mail or email you the application, and we are available to answer any questions you may have.
+If you need assistance, please call our office and leave a message.
+We will get back to you as soon as possible.
+If you need immediate assistance, please call our alternate number, 405.550.7178.
 We will make every effort to meet the needs of our customers as we navigate this changing situation.
 Thank you.

 Our Mission Statement and Vision

 Our mission is to educate, empower, and assist the citizens of Oklahoma County in protecting, managing, and conserving our renewable natural resources.

 Our vision is to have clean water and healthy soils for a sustainable quality environment.

 Our district is a sub-division of state government.
 We were organized in 1941 to help local citizens protect and conserve our natural resources.